stouch/docs/getting-started/concepts.md

 ### Multitenancy

 Every instance of the API has support for multiple projects, and therefore multiple databases, out of the box.
+These can be used to organize properties, environments, projects, or anything else.

 ### Note